souken-b/diary-app/readme.md

 # description
 This application enable us to create post and show,edit,delete on each post.
-And in addition to these function, you can write additional note writings on each post like paste Post-it; in fact I designed this note writing layout imaging Post-it.
+And in addition to these function, you can write additional note writings on each post like pasting Post-it ;in fact I designed this note writing layout imaging Post-it.

 column of note writing